SC orders release of NewsClick founder Prabir Purkayastha, declares arrest 'invalid' | Law-Order

 - India

-The Supreme Court on Wednesday declared as ''invalid in the eyes of law'' the arrest of NewsClick founder Prabir Purkayastha in a case under the anti-terror law, and directed that he be released from custody.
+More than seven months after he was arrested under anti-terror law UAPA for spreading Chinese propaganda, the Supreme Court on Wednesday declared as ''invalid'' the arrest of NewsClick founder Prabir Purkayastha and ordered his release.

+Purkayastha was arrested on October 3 last year by the Special Cell of Delhi Police in a case lodged under the Unlawful Activities (Prevention) Act (UAPA).

+Observing that the right to life and personal liberty was the ''most sacrosanct'' fundamental right guaranteed under Articles 20, 21 and 22 of the Constitution, the apex court said any person arrested over allegations of commission of offences under UAPA or other offences has a fundamental and a statutory right to be informed about the grounds of arrest in writing.

+A bench of Justices B R Gavai and Sandeep Mehta said a copy of such written grounds of arrest have to be furnished to the arrested person as a ''matter of course and without exception at the earliest''.

-The apex court observed that a copy of the remand application in the ''purported exercise of communication'' of grounds of arrest in writing was not provided to Purkayastha or his counsel before the passing of the remand order dated October 4, 2023 which ''vitiates'' his arrest and subsequent remand.
+''From the detailed analysis made above, there is no hesitation in the mind of the court to reach to a conclusion that the copy of the remand application in the purported exercise of communication of the grounds of arrest in writing was not provided to the accused appellant (Purkayastha) or his counsel before passing of the order of remand dated October 4, 2023 which vitiates the arrest and subsequent remand of the appellant,'' the bench said.

-''As a result, the appellant is entitled to a direction for release from custody by applying the ratio of the judgement rendered by this court in the case of Pankaj Bansal,'' a bench of Justices B R Gavai and Sandeep Mehta said.

-''Accordingly, the arrest of the appellant (Purkayastha) followed by the remand order dated … and so also the impugned order passed by the High Court of Delhi are hereby declared to be invalid in the eyes of law and are quashed and set aside,'' it said.
+The top court delivered its verdict on Purkayastha's plea challenging the Delhi High Court's October 13 last year order dismissing his petition against arrest and subsequent police remand.
+In its verdict, the bench said, ''Accordingly, the arrest of the appellant followed by remand order dated October 4, 2023 and so also the impugned order passed by the High Court of Delhi dated October 13, 2023 are hereby declared to be invalid in the eyes of law and are quashed and set aside''.

-The bench delivered its verdict on Purkayastha's plea challenging the high court's October 13 last year order dismissing his plea against arrest and subsequent police remand in the case.
-He was arrested by the Special Cell of the Delhi Police on October 3 last year.

 Chakravarty had earlier withdrawn from the Supreme Court his petition against his arrest under the anti-terror law, the Unlawful Activities (Prevention) Act (UAPA).

-A Delhi court had earlier allowed Chakravarty to turn an approver in the case lodged against the news portal under the UAPA over allegations that it received money to spread pro-China propaganda.
+A Delhi court had in January allowed Chakravarty to turn an approver in the case lodged against the news portal under the UAPA over allegations that it received money to spread pro-China propaganda.

 According to the FIR, the news portal allegedly received huge amount of funds from China to ''disrupt the sovereignty of India'' and cause disaffection against the country.